Are Botox, Dysport and Juvederm Vegan?

 Is Restylane vegan?

-Similar to Juvederm, Restylane lip fillers and other dermal fillers are made from non-animal hyaluronic acid.
-Produced by bacterial fermentation, this hyaluronic acid does not come from animal sources, and is therefore vegan-friendly, natural wrinkle filler.
-However, also similar to Juvederm, Restylane has been tested on animals.
-If your patients ask if Restylane is vegan, you can tell them it uses vegan ingredients, but this dermal filler is not cruelty-free.
+Like Juvederm, Restylane fillers are made from non-animal hyaluronic acid.
+Produced by bacterial fermentation, this hyaluronic acid does not come from animal sources, and is therefore vegan-friendly.
+However, Restylane has been tested on animals.

 Is Filorga vegan?

-Similar to Juvederm and Restylane, Filorga fillers are made with hyaluronic acid produced through bacterial fermentation.
-Since this does not involve animals, this makes its hyaluronic acid vegan-friendly.
-According to Filorga, they do not conduct animal tests on their cosmetic products, although it is unclear if this applies to their cosmetic injectables as well.
-When your patients ask if Filorga fillers are vegan, unfortunately the answer is unclear.
+Similar to Juvederm and Restylane, Filorga fillers are made with vegan hyaluronic acid that is produced through bacterial fermentation.
+According to Filorga, they do not test their cosmetic products on animals, although it is unclear if this applies to their cosmetic injectables as well.

 Are other lip fillers and dermal fillers vegan?